-The Charity is a trustee of the Syracuse University (USA) London Program Trust.
+The Charity is the trustee of the Syracuse University (USA) London Program Trust.
 The Trust was registered as a charity on 23rd May 2005 and linked to the Charity by a uniting direction dated 21st June 2005.
-The Trust exists to hold funds to further the education of students of the Charity and other universities.
-These financial statements include transactions, if any, undertaken by the Trust.
+Its funds are now fully spent and an application has been made to the Charity Commission to have the Trust removed from the Register.